PadmeshSharma/MarketoPolis/README.md

 .![image](https://github.com/PadmeshSharma/NISM-Project/assets/100578426/2881dd60-f40b-4b09-8a57-bba1ba454b97)

 ## Future Scope
-* Systematic alerts about growing or degrading market.
+* Systematic alerts about growing or degrading markets.
 * Making such a profile for User To achieve goals minimizing risks with higher growth and productivity
-* Providing a AI trained model which will help users who are new to software and had not much knowledge about using it.
+* Providing an AI-trained model which will help users who are new to the software and do have not much knowledge about using it.

 # Features Implemented